LeonardoVA/Simple-Http-Phonebook/README.md

 Download the jar & the textfile then place textfile in home directory.

-If that is unknown when you run the jar in console it should print out your home directory for you.
+If that is unknown when you run the jar in console, it should print out your home directory for you.

-Run the jar if you haven't already.
+Run the jar if you haven't already once textfile is in the correct location.

 Navigate in a browser to localhost:6060/help for usage or proceed to use one of the following commands.